grimme-lab/qc2-teaching/doc/apps-ex.rst

       often you can easily create a product structure from your reactant.
 Furthermore, this generally eases the sorting of the atoms.

 2. Optimize the geometries using PBEh-3c and C\ :sub:`1` symmetry.
-Prepare the calculation using:
+PBEh-3c is a composite density functional method that uses a hybrid functional, correction schemes and the pre-defined modified basis set def2-mSVP.
+To invoke the correct method and (auxiliary) basis set in the ``control`` file, as well as the desired C\ :sub:`1` symmetry, please use:

    .. code-block:: none
+      :linenos:

+      $atoms
+        basis=def2-mSVP
+        jbas=universal
+      $dft
+        functional pbeh-3c
-      cefine -sym c1
+      $symmetry c1

 3. Verify that the sequence of atoms is still the same in every pair of reactant and product structure.